sunfishcode/mustang/README.md

 Known limitations in `mustang` include:

- - Spawning new processes, threads, and unwinding panics are not implemented yet.
+ - Spawning new processes and unwinding panics are not implemented yet.
  - No support for dynamic linking yet.

 ## Background